ztyyLV/web-twain-docs/indepth/faqs/develop/what-are-all-the-apis-dwt-provides-for-http-upload.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop What Are All The APIs DWT Provides For HTTP Upload
+title: What Are All The APIs DWT Provides For HTTP Upload
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: What Are All The APIs DWT Provides For HTTP Upload
-description: Dynamic Web TWAIN SDK Documentation FAQs What Are All The APIs DWT Provides For HTTP Upload
+description: What Are All The APIs DWT Provides For HTTP Upload
 ---

-# Develop
+# Development

 ## What are all the APIs DWT provides for HTTP upload?